jawsper/snes_controller_emulator/README.md

 Dependencies are: pygame, pyserial, (pyudev)
 Run:
 ```
-python2 main.py /dev/ttyACM[0-9]
+python2 main.py
 ```
-where you add the number your Teensy is connected to at the end.
+Teensy and joysticks will be auto-detected.

-When you press the centre button on the controller, you switch to "control mode", after which you can switch player with the DPAD (1, 2, 3, 4 -> U L D R); and toggle multitap with SNES B.
+When you press the centre button on the controller, you switch to "control mode", after which you can switch player with the DPAD (1, 2, 3, 4 -> U L D R); and toggle multitap on/off with SNES B.

 It supports Dualshock 3 and Xbox 360 controllers currently.